1333: The River Arno floods, causing massive damage in Florence.

 1993: Depeche Mode’s Martin Gore is arrested at the Denver Westin Hotel after refusing to turn down the music in his room.
 On the same day, Elton John is awarded a six-figure sum in damages from the Sunday Mirror for a false report on his diet.

 1994: Fred “Sonic” Smith, guitarist with the MC5 and husband of Patti Smith, dies aged 46.

 1995: Israeli Prime Minister, Yitzhak Rabin, is assassinated at a peace rally in Tel Aviv.
 On the same day, Yes Minister star Paul Eddington dies aged 68.

-1998: Fall singer Mark E. Smith appeared at Manhattan Criminal Court on assault charges accused of kicking, punching and choking his girlfriend and keyboard player Julia Nagle at a New York Hotel.
-On the same day, Oasis singer Liam Gallagher was arrested after an alleged drunken brawl with a photographer at a London pub.
+1998: Fall singer Mark E. Smith appears at Manhattan Criminal Court on assault charges accused of kicking, punching and choking his girlfriend and keyboard player Julia Nagle at a New York Hotel.
+On the same day, Oasis singer Liam Gallagher is arrested after an alleged drunken brawl with a photographer at a London pub.

 1999: West Indian cricketer Malcolm Marshall dies aged 41 from colon cancer.